EmbeddedEmerson/keras-tuning/readme.md

 ### Variants ###

 Variants.txt is a list of the 100 aircraft variants found in the dataset.
-Snippet:
+Below is a snippet which enumerates the Boeing 737 variants:

     737-200
     737-300